chengwei0427/Lidar_IMU_Localization/README.md

 The current version of the system is just a demo and we haven't done enough tests.

-There are some parameters in launch files:
+There are some parameters in params.yaml files:

 *  IMU_Mode: choose IMU information fusion strategy, there are 3 modes:
     -  0 - without using IMU information, pure LiDAR odometry, motion distortion is removed using a constant velocity model (added 2022-09-16)